top of page

 Daisy:

-As Daisy grew, she became pack approved.
+As Daisy grew, she became pack-approved.
 All my dogs loved the puppies, but Daisy just fit.
 We all knew it.

-• voice
+• Tone and pitch of voice

 The Moment

-I always could feel that moment.
-I can’t say for sure who picked who…but I know we picked each other. ❤️
+I always feel that moment.
+I can't say for certain who picks who — but I know that we pick each other. ā¤ļø

 Comments